 Have you ever noticed your cat sneaking onto the counter to get a drink from the faucet?
 Or chased them away from YOUR water glass?
 Have you stopped to wonder why?
 After all, they have a perfectly good water bowl set out for them.
-These unwanted habits could be a signal from your furry friend that they aren’t getting enough water each day.
-Instead of struggling to correct unwanted behaviors, consider investing in an automatic water bowl for cats first.
+These unwanted habits could signal from your furry friend that they aren’t getting enough water each day.
+Instead of struggling to correct unwanted behaviors, consider investing in automatic water bowls for cats first.
 You may find yourself pleasantly surprised.

 Cats and Drinking

 The average cat doesn’t drink enough each day to meet their nutritional needs.
 Why?
 Well, unhappily, cats are notoriously poor drinkers.
 They each have a personal reason to disdain the water bowl you worked so hard to pick out:

 - Temperature: If water gets too warm sitting in the sun or near a vent, cats lose interest

 - Cleanliness: Cats are fastidious creatures.
 The last thing they want to see is hair, dirt, or other debris floating in their water.

 - Freshness: You may have refilled the bowl this morning, but to your cat’s senses, the water’s “stale.”
 They crave something that hasn’t sat out for hours.